-The rated capacities of the Materials Recovery Facility, the Construction and Demolition Debris Processing Area and the Organics Processing Area are set forth in Exhibit G.
+The rated capacities of the Materials Recovery Facility, the Construction and Demolition Debris Processing Area and the Organics Processing Area are set forth in Exhibit G and Exhibit P. In the event that any of the individual rate capacities of the Materials Recovery Facility, the Construction and Demolition Debris Processing Area and the Organics Processing Area are greater in the systems performance test than the capacities set forth in Exhibit G, that additional capacity shall be utilized subject to the provisions of Section 5.5.

 Should Contractor demonstrate, after taking into consideration its ability to store and Process materials at a later date, that the amount of Municipal Solid Waste, Commingled Recyclable Materials, Source Separated Green Waste, Source Separated Food Waste, or Source Separated Wood Waste being received at the Materials Recovery Facility, Construction and Demolition Debris Processing Area or Organics Processing Area during any operating day will exceed the rated capacity of that area and its ability to accommodate such exceedances in its Contingency Plan, Contractor shall notify the WPWMA of this fact in a Timely fashion, and the Parties will confer on appropriate measures to address such circumstances, including the amount and types of materials that may be diverted from the Materials Recovery Facility or Construction and Demolition Debris Processing Area to the Landfill within the Landfill permits.
 Contractor’s proposal identifies 1.5 acres for Organics material receiving, 80,000 square feet for MSW, and 3 acres of inert receiving to meet this performance standard.
 Contractor shall notify and provide survey mapping and tonnage reports to the WPWMA immediately in the event any of these aforementioned spaces have exceeded 75 percent capacity.
 The WPWMA shall not cause the Materials Recovery Facility, Construction and Demolition Debris Processing Area or Organics Processing Area to exceed its rated capacity upon receipt of notice from the Contractor as described above.
 However, the Contractor may request that material continue to be delivered to the Materials Recovery Facility, Construction and Demolition Debris Processing Area or Organics Processing Area should the Contractor decide to carry over material for future Processing.
 The WPWMA shall not be liable to the Contractor for any damages or loss of revenues or incentive payments (pursuant to Section 6.7.A) suffered by Contractor when materials are diverted from the Materials Recovery Facility, Construction and Demolition Debris Processing Area or Organics Processing Area by the WPWMA in accordance with this section.
 The diversion of materials from the Materials Recovery Facility, Construction and Demolition Debris Processing Area or Organics Processing Area pursuant to this section shall not relieve the Contractor from fulfilling its obligations under this Agreement including Contractor’s obligation to meet the MSW Guaranteed Minimum Recycling Level, the C&D Guaranteed Minimum Recycling Level and Organics Recycling Level.